Frances Dana Barker Gage: Personal life

 She did not practice her religion all her life.

 There came a time when Universalists refused to go with me as an abolitionist, an advocate for the rights of women, for earnest temperance pleaders," she wrote late in life.
 "Then it came to me that Christ's death as an atonement for sinners was not truth, but he had died for what he believed to be truth.
 Then came the war, then trouble, then paralysis, and for 14 years I have not listened to a sermon because I am too great a cripple.
 I have read much, thought much, and feel that life is too precious to be given to doctrines.

 Frances married James L. Gage on New Year's Day in 1829.
-Throughout their marriage of 35 years, James supported Frances' commitment to help others.
+Throughout their marriage of 34 years, James supported Frances' commitment to help others.
 They raised eight children.
 Four of their sons fought for the Union Army during the American Civil War.
 In the autumn of 1862, Frances and her daughter Mary traveled to the Sea Islands in South Carolina to train ex-slaves.
 In 1863, James Gage became critically ill and died in Columbus, Ohio.
-He was buried in Woodland Cemetery, McHenry, Illinois.
 Frances Gage suffered a debilitating stroke in 1867.
 She died in Greenwich, Connecticut on November 10, 1884.